NEW

 What is continuous integration?

-Continuous integration (CI) is a software development strategy that increases the speed of development while ensuring the quality of the code that teams deploy.
-Developers continually commit changes in small increments (at least daily, or even several times a day), and each change is automatically built and tested by the CI server before it is merged into the product.
+Continuous integration (CI) is a software development strategy that improves both the speed and quality of code deployments.
+In CI, developers frequently commit code changes, often several times a day.
+Each change triggers an automated build and test sequence, ensuring that new code works with the existing codebase.
 If any issues are discovered during the test phase, the CI platform blocks the code from merging and alerts the team so they can quickly fix any errors.

 CI-Diagram 3

-The fundamental tenet of continuous integration is quite simple: commit and integrate your code often—daily at a minimum.
-Such a small change in your software development process can yield big results.
+The basic idea behind continuous integration is quite simple: commit and integrate your code often—daily at a minimum.
+This seemingly small adjustment in your software development process can yield big results.

-With continuous integration, you can achieve a number of benefits:
+With CI, you can achieve a number of transformative benefits:

 • Improved team productivity and efficiency